2020 (links), 2008 (edit), 2005.

 on how the EU countries can benefit from cost-effective

 measures.
 The debate lasted throughout 2005, and to

 guide the discussion the paper identified 25 key questions for the discussion.

 Paper.
-The ministers as well as the EU Parliament discussed the
+The Ministers as well as the EU Parliament discussed

 detail in the autumn.